Who’s making the grade on climate change education ambition?

 Like any student on the brink of failing a class, this is the time for countries to get their act together.
 The IPCC’s 6th Assessment Report makes it clear that we are in the middle of climate catastrophe—no country is safe from its impacts.
 As such, we cannot afford any country to fail on CCE.
 Let’s assemble a team of support (from the teachers to the tutors to the peer mentors to the international community) who can help us all make the grade.

-Countries whose updated, revised, or new NDCs were included in the analysis, as of July 31, 2021: Andorra, Angola, Argentina, Armenia, Australia, Bangladesh, Bhutan, Bosnia & Herzegovina, Brazil, Brunei Darussalam, Cabo Verde, Cambodia, Canada, Chile, Colombia, Costa Rica, Cuba, Dominican Republic, Democratic Republic of Korea, Ethiopia, European Union, Fiji, Georgia, Grenada, Guinea, Honduras, Iceland, Indonesia, Jamaica, Japan, Kenya, Korea, Republic of Kyrgyzstan, Lao People’s Democratic Republic, Lebanon, Maldives, Marshall Islands, Mexico, Moldova, Monaco, Mongolia, Montenegro, Morocco, Nepal, New Zealand, Nicaragua, Nigeria, Republic of North Macedonia, Norway, Oman, Panama, Papua New Guinea, Paraguay, Peru, Philippines, Russia, Rwanda, Senegal, Singapore, Solomon Islands, South Sudan, St. Lucia, Sudan, Suriname, Switzerland, Thailand, Tonga, United Arab Emirates, United Kingdom, United States, Vanuatu, Viet Nam, Zambia.
+Countries whose updated, revised, or new NDCs were included in the analysis, as of September 30, 2021: Andorra, Angola, Antigua and Barbuda, Argentina, Armenia, Australia, Bangladesh, Barbados, Belize, Bhutan, Bosnia & Herzegovina, Brazil, Brunei Darussalam, Cabo Verde, Cambodia, Canada, Chile, Colombia, Congo (Republic of), Costa Rica, Cuba, Dominican Republic, Democratic Republic of Korea, Ethiopia, European Union, Fiji, Gambia, Georgia, Grenada, Guinea, Honduras, Iceland, Indonesia, Israel, Jamaica, Japan, Kenya, Korea, Republic of Kyrgyzstan, Lao People’s Democratic Republic, Lebanon, Liberia, Malawi, Malaysia, Maldives, Marshall Islands, Mexico, Moldova, Monaco, Mongolia, Montenegro, Morocco, Myanmar, Namibia, Nepal, New Zealand, Nicaragua, Nigeria, Republic of North Macedonia, Norway, Oman, Panama, Papua New Guinea, Paraguay, Peru, Philippines, Qatar, Russia, Rwanda, Samoa, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Singapore, Solomon Islands, Somalia, South Africa, South Sudan, Sri Lanka, St. Lucia, Sudan, Suriname, Switzerland, Tanzania, Thailand, Tonga, Ukraine, United Arab Emirates, United Kingdom, United States, Vanuatu, Viet Nam, Zambia, Zimbabwe.

 Here, any score between 0-59% is considered failing.